 This is a bigger ticket item with a bigger footprint and will make its home smack in the middle of your living space.
-Because you’ll be seeing a lot of your high chair — especially if it lasts through a couple kids (which you hope it will) — it’s worth taking a minute to think this purchase through.
+Because this chair is going to be so conspicuous– especially if it lasts through a couple kids (which you hope it will) — it’s worth taking a minute to think this purchase through.

 So many user friendly features at a way reasonable price.
 What’s not to love?